- Everyday by browsing sites.

 - Production, or other higher order environment, diagnosing reported issues.

-Should Swagger be available an approach is to import the definition into Postman where a Collection will be made.
+An approach is to import the definition into Postman where a Collection will be made.
 From this collection Requests can be exported to cURL/HttpClient/Unirest/Httpie specific commands.

 There are times as we progress through the release pipeline and we find ourselves working on the command line directly on an application instance (possibly due to VPC, firewall or routing configuration).Using Postman as a local library of CLI commands to be pasted onto the server will assist with this task.